owhite/balancing-robot-notes/DOCS/CAN.md

 - 2 ESCs × 1 kHz POS/VEL ≈ 256 kb/s.
 - Total ≈ 50% bus load (before additional telemetry).
 At 500 Hz POS/VEL, ≈ 25%.

-# Inserting control-plane CAN code into MESC
+# Inserting the control-plane CAN code into MESC
 ## From looking at `MESC_F405RG/MESC_F405RG.ioc`:
 - PWM frequency = ~41 kHz
 - MESC_ADC_IRQ_handler() execution rate = ~20 kHz
 - `fastLoop()` runs at ~20 kHz

-## Sending encoder position and motor velocity over CAN
+## Sending encoder position and motor velocity
-- Putting it inside `fastLoop()` (20 kHz ISR) is not appropriate.
-- It risks jitter in a time-critical ISR.
-- The correct place is a separate FreeRTOS task.
+- Using a separate FreeRTOS task.
-- Schedule the task at 500–1000 Hz.
 - Use `vTaskDelayUntil()` for cadence.
 - Enqueue one frame each tick.
 - TX handled by `TASK_CAN_tx`.